 - All aids allowed

 - Censorship form

 - No external censorship

 One internal examiner

 Same format as the ordinary exam, but taking place in the re-exam week.
-If the 2 mandatory homework assignments were not approved before the ordinary exam they must be approved at the latest three weeks before the beginning of the re-exam week.
+If the 3 mandatory homework assignments were not approved before the ordinary exam they must be handed in for approval no later than 4 weeks before the Monday of the re-exam week.

 Criteria for exam assesment